The Adventures of Willy Beamish: Plot

 The next day, Willy learns that Tootsweet, the local producer of artificial sweetener, is sponsoring a frog jump contest with a prize in cash and decides to enlist Horny.
 At the same time, Gordon applies for a job as head of public relations at Tootsweet.
 Both are unaware that Tootsweet CEO Leona Humpford is conspiring with union leader Louis Stoole to send Frumpton plumbers on strike, thus leading the town to a sewer system crisis for Leona to profit from, while using the new head of PR as a scapegoat.
 Willy starts training Horny for the frog jump contest.
-Later that day, he is left in the care of a babysitter named Alicia who transforms into a vampire bat: Willy manages to dispose of the creature by using a Vacuum Cleaner, only to wake up to the realization that it was a nightmare.
+Later that day, he is left in the care of a babysitter named Alicia, who transforms into a vampire bat.
+Willy manages to dispose of the creature by using a vacuum cleaner, only to wake up to the realization that it was a nightmare.

 Willy travels by ferry to the other side of town to register his frog for the contest.
 On the ferry, he befriends a family of Japanese tourists.
 After completing the registration, Willy is ambushed by a local street gang and runs away.
 He stumbles again upon the Japanese tourists, who reveal themselves as ninjas and come to his aid by attacking the street thugs.
 Meanwhile, Gordon has obtained the job at Tootsweet: by this time, however, the plumbers' strike has caused the sewer system to overflow, polluting Frumpton's water.

-At the frog jump contest, Horny places first or second, either way earning Willy enough money to participate in the Nintari championship.
-However all the frogs, including Horny, are captured by order of Leona, who plans to eat them in a frog legs dish.
+At the frog jump contest, Horny places first or second, either way earning Willy enough money to participate in the Nintari championship, but all the frogs, including Horny, are captured by order of Leona, who plans to eat them in a frog legs dish.
 Inside Tootsweet's headquarters, Willy overhears an argument between Gordon and Leona over the sewer crisis.
 After evading security, Willy sneaks inside Leona's mansion, rescues the frogs, and foils Chef Childish's plan for cooking frog legs.
 There, he learns that Leona and Louis are planning to eliminate Gordon after he has publicly unveiled their scheme and announced his resignation.
 Willy is captured, but the frogs team up to help him escape.
 He then infiltrates the sludge processing plant and, after overcoming Leona's henchmen, rescues his father and defeats Leona and Louis by flushing them down the sewage drain.
 The game ends with Willy being celebrated as a local hero and claiming victory in the Nintari championship.